 We are innovating based on design, customer experience, listening closely to our users and adapting accordingly.

-We are going to be the most intelligent data-driven pet community in the world by integrating AI to match dog owners to relevant dog friendly places, products and services.
+We are going to be the most intelligent data-driven pet community in the world by integrating AI to match dog owners to relevant dog-friendly places, products and services.

 How does the coronavirus pandemic affect your business finances?

 Jessie Akkermans: We launched our SaaS platform for businesses in January 2021, and our app for dog owners will be launched in April 2021.
-We have not been affected by Covid financially, but investors have been more careful during this period regarding investing in very early stage startups.
+We have not been affected by Covid financially, but investors have been more careful during this period regarding investing in very early-stage startups.

 What we do see are the effects of Covid impacting the businesses we will help.
-Our sales team calls potential businesses to register in our platform, which includes hotels, restaurants and stores.
+Our sales team calls potential businesses to register on our platform, which includes hotels, restaurants and stores.
 What we hear on a continuous basis is that a lot of those businesses are bankrupt due to Covid.
 It is sad.

 We will help the businesses that are struggling by giving them the opportunity to register their company for free on our Doggies in Town platform and to give them visibility among all the dog owners in our app.
-With Doggies in Town, we’ll allow them attract new customers globally as well as locally, which is especially important now as businesses rely more on local tourism than ever before.
+With Doggies in Town, we’ll allow them to attract new customers globally as well as locally, which is especially important now as businesses rely more on local tourism than ever before.

 Dog ownership has increased tremendously during Covid and will continue to do so.
-To give you an example how businesses can benefit from allowing dog owners to enter their business, a dog owner will stay 60% longer with their dog at a restaurant than without their dog, and a dog owner is 47% more likely to visit your store if they can bring their dog with them inside.
+To give you an example of how businesses can benefit from allowing dog owners to enter their business, a dog owner will stay 60% longer with their dog at a restaurant than without their dog, and a dog owner is 47% more likely to visit your store if they can bring their dog with them inside.